akretion/laposte_api/README.md

 'laposte_api' is a library for Python to generate label for Laposte (France), transportation services

+This library allow to produce ZPL files used to print parcel label with Zebra printers

 The available services are :
 - Colissimo